The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 The new Apple TV 4K is basically the same — and that’s not all bad

 There are two main questions left to answer here — should you upgrade to the new Apple TV 4K if you currently have one, and should this be your first Apple streaming box?
 If you have an Apple TV HD, it’s a really good time to upgrade with the faster processor inside the refreshed TV 4K.
-Those with the previous Apple TV 4K won’t see crazy performance improvements, even with gaming.
-Unless support for high frame rate content interests you, the addition of smart home connectivity or your current Apple TV feels slow, you can wait this one out.
+Those with the previous Apple TV 4K won’t see drastic performance improvements, even with gaming.
+Unless support for high-frame-rate content or the addition of smart home connectivity interests you, or your current Apple TV feels slow, you can wait this one out.

 The new Apple TV 4K delivers a similar experience to the previous Apple TV 4K model.
 It also looks identical — a simple black box with a single white LED indicator on the front and a TV logo on the top.

 These are both nice additions, and from a smart home perspective, it’s more value in the box.
 The other fundamental hardware change is the A12 Bionic chip.
 It’s Apple-made silicon and was previously used to power the iPhone and iPad and, well, tvOS just glides.
-We didn’t experience a single hiccup in over a week of testing through a variety of apps including Disney+ and HBO Max to cable providers like Sling TV or AT&T TV with games in between.
+We didn’t experience a single hiccup in over a week of testing through a variety of apps, including Disney+ and HBO Max to cable providers like Sling TV or AT&T TV, with games in between.

 The Apple TV 4K can handle it all, but the previous-gen Apple TV 4K could do much of the same.
 Yes, apps open quicker and games can run a bit smoother — but it’s not a night and day difference.
 If you’re still using an Apple TV HD, you will see a significant boost in how quickly apps open and how long it takes to get streaming.
 Not to mention the upgrade from HD to 4K allows you to stream content and visuals at a sharper 4K resolution.
 If you don’t have a 4K TV right now, it will still work just fine and offers a form of future-proofing.

 Apple’s main benefit by adding the A12 Bionic is support for high frame rates.
-And similar to a high refresh rate on a phone or a TV, this is content designed to be broadcast with a higher refresh rate enabled.
+And similar to a high-refresh rate on a phone or a TV, this is content designed to be broadcast with a higher refresh rate enabled.
 Things like action sports or racing can take advantage of this to make the content more immersive or lifelike.
-It’s a future-proofing move and many major sports channels plan to start broadcasting or streaming with it.
-Right now, you’ll need a TV that can handle it along with this Apple TV 4K — oh, and yes, content that supports it.
+It’s a future-proofing move, and many major sports channels plan to start broadcasting or streaming with it.
+Right now you’ll need a TV that can handle it along with this Apple TV 4K — oh, and yes, content that supports it.
 We were able to try out RedBull TV during our testing window for some intense action sports, and the broadcast was really smooth — though it won’t be evident to the untrained eye.
 The new Apple TV 4K still packs support for major standards like HDR, Dolby Vision and Dolby Atmos to make any content shine.

 The new Apple TV 4K can color balance your TV with an iPhone, which is really neat and drastically improves hue levels on several TVs we tested.
-It’s not exclusive to the new Apple TV 4K though and works on the previous model.
+It’s not exclusive to the new Apple TV 4K, though, and works on the previous model.

 Essentially, you hold your iPhone with Face ID up to the TV to enter a calibration mode.
 You’ll see the TV cycle through an array of colors at varying brightness levels, and the iPhone will use its sensor to measure it.
-The Apple TV 4K analyzes the data and computes out a way to get your picture closest to the golden standard.
+The Apple TV 4K analyzes the data and computes a way to get your picture closest to the golden standard.
 This means your TV will be set to the best possible brightness and color levels to give you the best viewing experience.

-So let’s make it clear: If you have an Apple TV HD, yes, the one from 2014, now is a perfect time to upgrade.
-You’ll see tvOS in a much more dynamic way, lock-in support for 4K streaming, improved internal hardware and a great new remote.
+So let’s make it clear: If you have an Apple TV HD (yes, the one from 2014), now is a perfect time to upgrade.
+You’ll see tvOS in a much more dynamic way, lock in support for 4K streaming and get improved internal hardware and a great new remote.
 If you have the Apple TV 4K, we’d recommend looking at the new Siri Remote first.
 However, if you’re itching for more speed or the internal storage is filling up, the new Apple TV 4K deserves a look.

 tvOS works better than ever — especially for Apple users

-Like an iPhone or iPad, the Apple TV’s tvOS software gives you rows of apps — which you have the freedom to move around and even group into folders.
+Like an iPhone or iPad, the Apple TV’s tvOS software gives you rows of apps, which you have the freedom to move around and even group into folders.
 We think it’s intuitive and gives you easy access to all the content you could want.
 Unlike Roku or Google TV, nothing is hidden behind multiple menus or screens to swipe between.
 It’s all on one home screen that’s tied to your Apple ID.

-The App Store is where you’ll pull streaming services, games, and other apps to download onto the Apple TV.
+The App Store is where you’ll pull streaming services, games and other apps to download onto the Apple TV.
 Apple offers the new TV 4K in 32GB or 64GB sizes, and for most people, the smaller size should be just fine.
 It’s a lot of room for apps of all types.
 And unlike Roku or Fire TV players, most streaming services are available here on launch day since it’s one app that can roll out across Apple ecosystems.
 For instance, HBO Max and Peacock were available on day one for Apple TV users, despite being missing on Roku and Fire TV players.
 It’s something to consider, and you’d be hard-pressed not to find an app or service available in the App Store.

-The other aspect of the Apple TV is its place in the Apple ecosystem — we’ll dive into this a bit here, but we also were one of the first to chat with Tim Twerdahl, Apple’s Vice President of Product Marketing for Home and Audio, to talk over the new hardware and the software it runs.
+The other aspect of the Apple TV is its place in the Apple ecosystem — we’ll dive into this a bit here, but we were also one of the first to chat with Tim Twerdahl, Apple’s vice president of product marketing for home and audio, to talk over the new hardware and the software it runs.
 If you’re already using Apple devices like an iPhone, iPad or Mac, the Apple TV brings all of your services and connected accounts to the big screen.

 Your subscription to Apple TV+ and the Apple TV app that syncs all of the content you’re watching will be right at home.
 The Apple TV app is best thought of as command central, connecting with other services like Hulu or Disney+ to serve up recommendations and one long list of content to resume watching.
 The Photos app will serve up memories from content housed in your iCloud Photo Library.
 If you use Apple Music, your account syncs across to the big screen.
-It’s also clutch for Karaoke nights and dance parties since it will show lyrics in real-time.
+It’s also clutch for karaoke nights and dance parties since it will show lyrics in real time.

 Apple Arcade ($4.99 per month) gives you access to a plethora of games, primarily family-friendly, on the big screen.
 You can even connect a PS5 or Xbox controller to the big screen.
 Since both of these feature Bluetooth, it’s as simple as placing them in pairing mode and connecting via Bluetooth in Settings.
-The big area of question is which titles support the use of a controller, NBA 2K21 and Mini Metro were quite fun with this setup.
-We do miss the days of the old Siri Remote which had an accelerometer built-in though.
+The big area of question is which titles support the use of a controller — NBA 2K21 and Mini Metro were quite fun with this setup.
+We do miss the days of the old Siri Remote, which had an accelerometer built in.
 With the new Apple TV 4K rolling out, we imagine developers will take advantage of the controller compatibility and update titles.

 And lastly, Fitness+ lets you work out and track it on your Apple Watch.
 You can even AirPlay content from your iPhone, iPad or Mac to the TV.
 It’s just all of Apple’s services customized to you on the big screen.
 And yes, you can still use your iPhone as a remote — but you should use the new Siri Remote.